renph/Reproduce-texture-vs-shape/README.md

 ![Robustness](report/img/noise.png)
 ## Conclusion
 Stylizing a whole dataset can be seen as a data augmentation method, which expands the dataset and helps capture shape representations.
-Deep CNNs trained on Stylized dataset tend to be more accurate and robust.
+Deep CNNs trained on stylized dataset tend to be more accurate and robust.